 If the automobile is used by the employee in your business, you generally reduce the lease value by the amount that is excluded from the employee's wages as a working condition benefit.
+The working condition benefit is the amount that would be an allowable business expense deduction for the employee if the employee paid for the use of the vehicle.
 However, you can choose to include the entire lease value in the employee's wages.
 See Vehicle allocation rules on page 21.